Source materials for "Conversations With Crazy Horse" by Bruce Brown

 From an interview with Gen. H.L.
 Scott in August 1920.

-Here is another account of the battle by He Dog.
+Here are other accounts of the battle by He Dog and Red Feather.

 Note